Getting Better RV Wi-Fi Internet

 Realities of Public Wi-Fi Internet for RV Travel

-It used to be common that the fastest, cheapest, and easiest way to get online while traveling in an RV or boat was to use public Wi-Fi networks.
-But with huge improvements in cellular internet over the years, plus the addition of satellite connectivity like Starlink, Wi-Fi is now rarely the best internet choice.
+It was once common for public Wi-Fi networks to be the fastest, cheapest, and easiest way to get online while traveling in an RV or boat.
+However, with significant improvements in cellular internet over the years, plus the addition of satellite connectivity like Starlink, Wi-Fi is now a situational choice at best.

 In many situations, even though you can get online via an offered Wi-Fi access point, it may not be worthwhile.